-Ballyhoo aside, the Leica S2 is a gorgeous machine.
-Similar in style to Leica's classic R8/R9 SLR cameras, it is clean looking and understated when compared to all other DSLRs on the market.
-Buttons, toggles and switches are minimal and the menus displayed on the camera's 3-inch 460,000-dot LCD are as simple as those found on Leica's first DSLR venture, the Module R. The new camera, designed and built in Germany, features an all-metal body that is both dust proof and waterproof.
+Ballyhoo aside, the Leica S2 is truly a gorgeous machine.
+Similar in style to Leica's classic R8/R9 SLR cameras, it is clean looking and understated as compared to all other DSLRs on the market.
+Buttons, toggles, and switches are minimal, and the menus displayed on the camera's 3' 460,000-dot LCD are as simple as those found on Leica's first DSLR venture, the Module R. The new camera, designed and built in Germany, features an all-metal body that is both dust and waterproof.

-To complement the new camera, Leica is concurrently introducing seven bayonet-mount S series lenses that should keep everybody happy.
-Included in the lineup are a 24mm ultra-wide, 35mm wide, 70mm standard lens, 100mm "portrait" lens, 120mm macro, 180mm telephoto and a 30mm tilt/shift lens.
-Although autofocus in design (with the exception of the 30 mm tilt/shift), manual focusing with electronic focus-confirmation is also possible with each of the S-series optics.
-Like the S2 camera body, the new lenses are also waterproof and dust proof.
+To compliment the new camera Leica is concurrently introducing seven bayonet-mount S-series lenses that should keep everybody happy.
+Included in the line-up are a 24mm ultra-wide, 35mm wide, 70mm standard lens, 100mm 'portrait' lens, 120 mm macro, 180mm telephoto, and a 30mm tilt/shift lens.
+And though autofocus in design (with the exception of the 30 mm tilt/shift), manual focusing with electronic focus-confirmation is also possible with each of the S-series optics.
+Like the S2 camera body, the new lenses are also water and dustproof.

-Images can be captured in a choice of DNG, RAW and/or JPEG formats onto CompactFlash or SDHC memory cards.
-According to Leica, you can store up to 400 RAW-format images on a 32GB card.
-An optional vertical grip that features a second shutter release, control wheel and space for a second battery will also be available for the new camera.
+Images can be captured in a choice of DNG, RAW, and/or JPEG formats onto either CompactFlash or SDHC memory cards.
+According to Leica you can store up to 400 RAW-format images on a 32GB card.
+An optional vertical grip that features a second shutter release, control wheel, and space for a second battery will also be available for the new camera.
 The exact price of the new camera is yet to be announced, but we strongly recommend you start saving up.